 The importance of product recommendation is huge in the E-com domain.
-Having an effective product recommendation system can significantly increase, if not sky-rocket, the revenue of the organisation.
+Having an effective product recommendation system can significantly increase, if not sky-rocket, the revenue of the organization.

 We have the opportunity of collecting a huge amount of customer data and use it to generate an individual’s purchasing preference and trend.
-Using consumer behavioural patterns on top of this personal consumer data your organisation can come up with a product recommendation engine.
+Using consumer behavioral patterns on top of this personal consumer data your organization can come up with a product recommendation engine.

-Some of the biggest E-com giants like Amazon or E-bay does the same.
-By tracking the buying behaviour of a specific user from their account, they can recommend relevant products.
+Some of the biggest E-com giants like Amazon or E-bay do the same.
+By tracking the buying behavior of a specific user from their account, they can recommend relevant products.

-Product reviews, purchasing history, social media, web history – online retailers have utilised a host of different ways for collecting the consumer data.
+Product reviews, purchasing history, social media, web history – online retailers have utilized a host of different ways for collecting consumer data.
 An effective recommendation engine can generate the consumer profile by taking into account all these pieces of information.

 Improved visual search

-This hurts the business – both in short-term and long-term.
-It increases the bounce-rate, in turn decreasing the number of future customers.
+This hurts the business – both in the short-term and long-term.
+It increases the bounce rate, in turn decreasing the number of future customers.

 Many E-com businesses are working on curating a better visual search engine.
 Users, for example, would be able to search an item with the help of the picture.
 You maybe want to have the watch that your friend has.
 Just take a picture, and you are presented with hundreds of watches that are similar to the product that you want.